theJesuit/KeridianDynamics/docs/PartsCatalog.md

 ## Parts Catalog

-This add-on adds fourty-nine (49) construction and resource parts
+This add-on adds forty-nine (49) construction and resource parts

 ---